howsoai/platform-installation-examples/application-tls-termination/README.md

 > Note: This example uses a root CA so that the Ingress controller just needs to trust a single certificate.
 There is an existing platform root CA secret (platform-ca) that is created by the platform-cert-generation jobs, which also creates certificates for use by the UMS to provide an Oauth authorization server, and a default ingress cert.
 It is possible to extract and reuse this root ca, but this example will focus solely of the TLS termination certificates.

+For each service the following will be needed for the certs.
+- A SAN name that matches the cluster service address that is the expected hostname in the TLS handshake.
+- A Reference to the root CA certificate and key.
+- A profile suitable for a server certificate.
+- No passphrase is used, this would require a further step in the sidecar to accept a passphrase and decrypt the key.

+> Note: Mechanisms for renewing the certificate are beyond the scope of this example.

 #### Root CA